krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

-Figure 6 shows several various configurations of binary PDFs intersecting a finite observation interval.
+Figure 6 shows possible configurations of binary PDFs intersecting a finite observation interval.

 Suppose the unit of time is days.